SchemaPlus/schema_plus_views/README.md

 1. For Mysql and SQLite3, ActiveRecord's `connection.tables` method would return views as well as tables; SchemaPlus::Views normalizes them to return only tables.

 2. For PostgreSQL, `connection.views` suppresses views prefixed with `pg_` as those are presumed to be internal.

-3. For MySQL and PostgreSQL, passing the option `:allow_replace => true` will use the command "CREATE OR REPLACE" when creating the view, for seamlessly redefining the view.
-Dropping the view and then re-creating will fail if another view depends on it; using the `allow_replace` option will not.

 ### Querying view definitions